btrfs/btrfs-workflow/group-development.md

 patches, but must have an additional `Reviewed-by` from another committing member.
 The committing member must still follow the same process to make sure the code is properly tested and validated before merging.

+## Misc

+Do not rebase the base branch unless there's a reason for it.
+A good reason is a merge conflict resolution that exists outside of `for-next`, e.g. during merge window resolved by Linus.

+Rebases of the `for-next` will happen on each Monday after a release of a `rc` kernel.
+Patches merged meanwhile to `master` will disappear from `for-next` if duplicated.

+Note that changes to patches in the middle of the branch are two fold:

+- code changes, `git rebase` will handle that, either cleanly or with a reported conflict

+- changelog, this is **not handled** by git rebase and local patch may override the one in the base branch, thus losing any previous changes

+Please be careful and check twice before pushing.
+In case you mess something up it's still possible to revert to previous state.
+Make a local copy of any relevant branch, read output of `git push` command and note commit ids, use `git reflog` to see previous contents of the branches.
+This should provide enough data points to resolve the conflicts and prevent losses.